Alfred Bigland

-Alfred Bigland (1855 - 1936) was an English industrialist and an MP from 1910 to 1922.
+Alfred Bigland (15 March 1855 – 1936) was a British businessman and politician who represented Birkenhead and Birkenhead East in the House of Commons of the United Kingdom from 1910 to 1922.

-Life
+Early life and career

 Bigland was born on 15 March 1855, son of Edwin Bigland, of Birkenhead.

 He was educated at the Quaker school at Sidcot.
 As a supporter of the First World War, he resigned his membership of Quakers in 1914.